SNHU Spotlight: Jolene Stetz, BS in Marketing Grad

 Stetz didn’t want to go through her education alone — and she wouldn't.
 From her first phone call with an admission counselor to inquire about SNHU and the application process, she knew she could trust the institution. “(The admission counselor) was very open, talked to me through every question that I had … and then gave me things that I hadn't even thought to ask,” Stetz said.

-She could complete her coursework each week when it made sense for her – often after she got out of work at 5 pm and made dinner.
-Even when she reached out to instructors with questions at night, she often heard back within a couple of hours – and sometimes as fast as 15 minutes.
+She could complete her coursework each week when it made sense for her — often after she got out of work at 5 pm and made dinner.
+Even when she reached out to instructors with questions at night, she usually heard back quickly.
 "It made me feel like my time was important and my schedule was important,” Stetz said.

 Plus, she knows her instructors brought a wealth of knowledge to the classroom and were professionally qualified, having real-world experience working with organizations from NASA to NBC.